 People walking in every direction, motorcycles swiftly zigzagging in between, trucks reversing weird ways and local women with baskets filled with bananas wandering through the madness.
 Well, I’m describing quite a traffic jam, but trust me.
 What an awesome sight!!

-I remember the walls lit up in all variations of gold and reds.
-So, with smiles on our faces and sore feet from walking around the amazing and colourful streets enjoying some Hanoi sightseeing, the only other thing to do here is to find a place to scoff down some yummy Vietnamese food and a cocktail or two.
+I remember the walls lit up in all variations of gold and red.
+So, with smiles on our faces and sore feet from walking around the amazing and colorful streets enjoying some Hanoi sightseeing, the only other thing to do here is to find a place to scoff down some yummy Vietnamese food and a cocktail or two.

-- Further Reading: Limited on time and wondering whether you should see Hanoi or HCMC?
-This post will help you decide.
-Also, find out that is the best time to visit Northern Vietnam here.
+- Further Reading: Find out what is the best time to visit Northern Vietnam here.